 Recording Access to Sensitive DB2 Tables

-Most corporations maintain sensitive data that are confidential or vital to corporate operations.
+Most corporations maintain sensitive data that are confidential or vital to corporate operations and security.
 In today’s distributed IT environments, these data need special protection.
 As the initial security measure, DB2 privileges are granted to users who are allowed to access these data.
 As a further measure, all access to sensitive data should be recorded, to verify that accesses are made for legitimate reasons and not for trivial or dishonest motives.